Jerusalem is the holy place for Christianity, Judaism, and Islam.

 mid 18th century

 European countries started to compete for their power in Palestine.
-The United Kingdom, Prussia (German state), or France established their consulate, which made Jerusalem the center of geopolitics.
+The United Kingdom, Prussia (German state), and France established their consulate, which made Jerusalem the center of geopolitics.

 Also, from this period to the beginning of the 20th century, Diasporas came and settled in Palestine from everywhere.